cvs-health/testaro/README.md

 - `creationTimeStamp`: the date and time in `yymmddThhMM` format when the job was created.
 - `timeStamp`: the date and time in `yymmddThhMM` format before which the job is not to be assigned.
 - `sendReportTo`: the URL to which the report of the job is to be sent, or an empty string if the report is not to be sent to a server.
-- `mergeID`: a randomly generated alphanumeric ID for the process (such as a merger, as performed by Testilo, of a script and a batch) that created the job, or an empty string if none.
+- `mergeID`: a randomly generated alphanumeric ID for the process (such as a Testilo merger of a script and a batch) that created the job, or an empty string if none.

 ### Reports